 2021, 9/10

-Pretentious isn’t a pejorative in this case – when Tenenbaum and Lewin hit their stride they make some of my favourite music I’ve featured on this column from this year.
-Mercurial World is sleek and futuristic, but there’s also a healthy dose of retro – the warm keyboards recall the smooth sounds of 1970s yacht-rock, while the tunes are often driven by funky bass lines.
+Pretentious isn’t a pejorative in this case – when Tenenbaum and Lewin hit their stride they make some of my favourite music I’ve heard this year.
+Mercurial World is sleek and futuristic, but there’s also a healthy dose of retro – the warm keyboards recall the smooth sounds of 1970s yacht rock, while the tunes are often driven by funky bass lines.
 Tenenbaum’s coquettish vocals are full of personality.
 The pair also have a great visual presence, like this video for ‘Secrets (Your Fire)’:

 Mercurial World is an impressive debut, an intensely creative duo flexing their creative muscles.